longjohnsilver1999/longjohnsilver1999/README.md

 ### Hi there 👋
-👯 I’m looking to collaborate on any project and to learn new things from developers 💬 feel free to contact me
+👯 I’m looking to collaborate on any project and to learn new things from developers..

+💬 feel free to contact me
 ![sumitk-hub1999's Streak](https://github-readme-streak-stats.herokuapp.com/?user=sumitk-hub1999&theme=vue-dark&hide_border=true)